edbzn/spotted/README.md

 Run `yarn nx e2e spotted` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `yarn nx affected:e2e` to execute the end-to-end tests affected by a change.

-## Workspace

-Run `yarn nx dep-graph` to see a diagram of the dependencies of your projects.